Frequently Answered Questions

 There can be a number of reasons why your identity verification has failed.
 But don't worry, we are looking into it and will be in touch within 24 hours (usually sooner) to let you know what is happening.

-We understand that this can sometimes be frustrating, but we will always keep you informed and we aim to get you up and running as quickly as possible!
+We understand that this can sometimes be frustrating, but we will always keep you informed and we aim to get your account up and running as quickly as possible!

 I have added cash but can't see it in my investment account.